 Pricing:

 Custom pricing based on volume and feature access.
-Clari Copilot: Starts at $1,080 per user per year.
+Clari Copilot: reported tiers start around $720 per user per year, with mid-tier plans around $1,080.
 For Clari Align and Clari Forecast: Pricing available upon request.

 Claap - Call intelligence built-in, deal insights and live coaching to help teams close faster